Isotypical components of the homology of ICIS and images of deformations of map germs: Symmetry of

+That \cref{item: singularity,item: homology} are equivalent is known, a Milnor fiber of an \textsc{icis} is contractible if, and only if, the \textsc{icis} is smooth.
+See, for example, the classical result on the Milnor-Tjurina inequality \cite[Theorem]{Looijenga1985}.

 For the equivalence between \cref{item: singularity,item: singularity k+s}, assume that $f$ is a mono-germ.
-Then, it is given by the fact that the equations of $D^{k+j}(f)$ contain the equations of $D^{k}(f)$.
+Then, it is given by the fact that the regular sequence defining the \textsc{icis} $D^{k+j}(f)$ contains the regular sequence of the \textsc{icis} $D^{k}(f)$.
 For multi-germs, also, this relation is true between components of the multiple point spaces taking into account combinations of branches of the multi-germ.
 For example, if a component $D\subseteq D^k(f)$ is given by points of, say, only one branch, then there is another component $D'\subseteq D^{k+1}(f)$ given by the equations of $D$ and adding the intersection with another branch of $f$.